 Water Quality and Corrosion Study

-Why did Medford Water study corrosion?
+Why did Medford Water study corrosion?MWC WQ & Corrosion Study

-Water quality and the protection of public health are Medford Water’s top priorities.
-The ongoing lead issues for customers in Flint, Michigan highlight the need for water systems across the nation to take reducing lead exposure seriously.
+The ongoing lead issues for customers across the nation highlight the need for water systems to take the issue of reducing lead exposure seriously.

 Medford Water conducted a two-year Water Quality and Corrosion Study to evaluate treatment options that can reduce the water’s tendency to release metals from service lines and household plumbing.
 Medford Water is in compliance with all Environmental Protection Agency (EPA) regulations.